How to make perfect tempura- an ultimate guide

 The science of tempura frying oil

-How to choose the best ingredients for tempura
+How to choose oil for tempura

 How to best prepare ingredients for tempura